ownlifeful/Graph-Undirected-Hamiltonicity/README.md

 If you run into trouble installing `Net::SSLeay` as part of `Dist::Zilla`, try the following.

-On Red Hat / CentOS / Fedora:
+On Fedora / Red Hat / CentOS / Rocky Linux:

     sudo yum install openssl-devel